fanily/poetriesbookstores/wp-content/plugins/gallery-images/readme.txt

 78. [WordPress Image Gallery](http://wordpress.org/plugins/gallery-images/) - Image Gallery General options
 79. [WordPress Image Gallery](http://wordpress.org/plugins/gallery-images/) - Image Gallery General options Content Slider

-If you think, that you found a bug in our [WordPress Image Gallery](http://huge-it.com/wordpress-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Frequently Asked Questions ==

 = Do you have some problems with backend? =

-There can be a few reasons for such problem in the gallery.
+*  There can be a few reasons for such problem.
 In this case, if you have a problem in your gallery contact our support to get fast help.

 = Do you have some gallery setup video guide? =

-Yes.
+*  Yes.
 We have video [find gallery demonstration guides here](https://www.youtube.com/channel/UCueCH_ulkgQZhSuc0L5rS5Q)

-= Where to find gallery functionality details? =
+= Where to find functionality details? =

-All details of the gallery, including demonstration and description you can find here [Gallery details,](http://huge-it.com/wordpress-gallery/)
+*  All details, including demonstration and description you can find here [Gallery details,](http://huge-it.com/wordpress-gallery/)

-= Is there some limits for adding images in the gallery? =
+= Is there some limits for adding images? =

-There is no any limits for gallery images amount.
+*  There is no any limits for gallery images amount.
 You can add as many images to your gallery as you want.

 = When I update to commercial version of the gallery will I lose all my changes that I have made in free version? =

-All kind of changes made in free version will remain, even if you delete the plugin.
+*  All kind of changes made in free version will remain, even if you delete the plugin.

-= Do you have some problems with Image Gallery installation? =
+= Do you have some problems with installation? =

-Feel free to ask our support team, they will help you to install the plugin quickly.
+*  Feel free to ask our support team, they will help you to install the plugin quickly.

-= Is it possible to use HTML in image description in Image Gallery plugin? =
+= Is it possible to use HTML in image description? =

-Yes, you can use HTML tags inside gallery image description field.
+*  Yes, you can use HTML tags inside gallery image description field.

-= How to get the updated version of the Image Gallery? =
+= How to get the updated version? =

-Pro users can get updated version of Image Gallery plugin contacting us via the following email address: info@huge-it.com.
+*  Pro users can get updated version of plugin contacting us via the following email address: info@huge-it.com.

-Free gallery version users will find update notification on their WordPress admin panel.
+*  Free version users will find update notification on their WordPress admin panel.

-= I have paid for pro version gallery and didn't get the link or file to update the gallery.
+= I have paid for pro version and didn't get the link or file to update.
 What to do? =

-If you make a purchase and does not receive the gallery zip file or file was corrupt, contact us via this email info@huge-it.com.
-Send us “Order Number” of the gallery plugin, we will check and send you the zip file of the Image Gallery quickly.
+*  If you make a purchase and does not receive the gallery zip file or file was corrupt, contact us via this email info@huge-it.com.
+Send us “Order Number” of the gallery plugin, we will check and send you the zip file quickly.

-= Have purchased Image Gallery pro version but still get the announcement to buy the commercial version.
+= Have purchased pro version but still get the announcement to buy the commercial version.
 What to do? =

-This may occur because of your browser’s cache files.
+*  This may occur because of your browser’s cache files.
 Press ctrl+f5 (Chrome, FF) in order to clean them, if you use safari, etc., clean from browser settings.

 = Will I lose all my gallery which I have made in free version if I update to pro version? =

-All kind of changes made in the free version of the gallery will remain, even if you delete the Image Gallery plugin.
+*  All kind of changes made in the free version of the gallery will remain, even if you delete the Image Gallery plugin.

-= How to change “New Gallery” name in Image Gallery plugin? =
+= How to change “New Gallery” name in plugin? =

-In order to change Image Gallery name just double-click on the New Gallery tab name.
+*  In order to change Image Gallery name just double-click on the New Gallery tab name.

 = How to see the title of the image in lightbox? =

-In order to add a name to your image and see it in the lightbox, add attribute title=” X” in <a> tag of image code, where X is the name, set “show the title” from Lightbox Options.
+*  In order to add a name to your image and see it in the lightbox, add attribute title=” X” in <a> tag of image code, where X is the name, set “show the title” from Lightbox Options.

-= I have already purchased Image Gallery Multi-Site version, how do I upgrade it to the Developer version, without buying gallery again? =
+= I have already purchased Multi-Site version, how do I upgrade it to the Developer version, without buying again? =

-If you have any pro version of our Image Gallery plugin and want to upgrade, you do not need to buy Image Gallery once again, you only need to pay the difference for the price.
-For having your desired version of the gallery plugin, simply contact via this email: info@huge-it.com or write our online chat and we will help you to pay the difference and get the gallery plugin.
+*  If you have any pro version and want to upgrade, you do not need to buy Image Gallery once again, you only need to pay the difference for the price.
+For having your desired version of the plugin, simply contact via this email: info@huge-it.com or write our online chat and we will help you to pay the difference and get the gallery plugin.

-= I have bought the commercial license, installed the file but the Image Gallery plugin seems to be still free version, what to do? =
+= I have bought the commercial license, installed the file but the plugin seems to be still free version, what to do? =

-After installation of the pro version of the Image Gallery plugin, all your changes will be saved in General Options.
+After installation of the pro version, all your changes will be saved in General Options.
-If you still see "free version" notification after the installation of the pro version of gallery plugin, in this case:
+If you still see "free version" notification after the installation of the pro version of plugin, in this case:

 * 1) Try to clean your cache files if this will not help.
-* 2) Delete, and install the gallery plugin again.
+* 2) Delete, and install the plugin again.

-= What can I do, if I have multi sites image gallery, and the Image Gallery plugin works only on one site but does not work on the other sites? =
+= What can I do, if I have multi sites version, and the plugin works only on one site but does not work on the other sites? =

 If you installed the multi-site (have a number of sites) version of the Image Gallery plugin in the main page and it does not work on other pages, in this case, you should do the following steps:

-* 1) Deactivate the gallery plugin from the main page
+* 1) Deactivate the plugin from the main page
-* 2) Go to the other pages and activate gallery one by one
+* 2) Go to the other pages and activate one by one
-* 3) When plugin will be activated on all your pages, go back to your main page and activate gallery.
+* 3) When plugin will be activated on all your pages, go back to your main page and activate.

 = In Content/Gallery Pop Up view popup overlays my navigation menu, how to prevent this? =

-This situation is related to z-index, try to enlarge the number of z-index, if you are unable to do yourself contact info@huge-it.com for technical support.
+*  This situation is related to z-index, try to enlarge the number of z-index, if you are unable to do yourself contact info@huge-it.com for technical support.

-= I have purchased the Gallery Plugin, and instead of zipping file got it in unzipping form, how to upload in Wordpress? =
+= I have purchased the Plugin, and instead of zipping file got it in unzipping form, how to upload in Wordpress? =

-If you got the gallery file unzip, that means your browser makes auto unzip, please zip the file yourself and upload Image Gallery into WordPress.
+*  If you got the file unzip, that means your browser makes auto unzip, please zip the file yourself and upload Image Gallery into WordPress.

-= How to add spacing between elements on image gallery? =
+= How to add spacing between elements? =

-Margin size is hard-coded, and it is not easy to change it.
+*  Margin size is hard-coded, and it is not easy to change it.

 = What if Lightbox in image gallery doesn't work? =